-Horses who live outside may have fewer episodes of colic than horses who are kept in a lot.
-A University of Nottingham study suggests that stalled horses may be more prone to colic and that the lack of movement slows the motility of the gut, leading to impaction colic.
-Horses that are outside, tend to colic less often than stabled horses.
-The same slowed motility that can lead to impaction colic in stabled horses may contribute to EGUS.
-The mental stress of being stabled for long periods of time may also play a role.
+Horses who live outside tend to have fewer episodes of colic than horses who are kept in a stall.
+A University of Nottingham study suggests that stalled horses may be more prone to colic and that the lack of movement slows the motility of the gut, leading to impaction colic, which is similar to low motility issues suffered by sedentary humans.

-Ammonia fumes that develop as manure, bedding, and urine decompose (a process that takes a surprisingly short time), can damage your horse’s airways.
-Ammonia is caustic and is not only offensive to smell, it can increase your horse’s risk of pneumonia or COPD.
-Dust too can increase your horse’s susceptibility to chronic inflammatory airway disease.
+Ammonia fumes that develop as manure, bedding, and urine decompose (a process that takes a surprisingly short time), can damage your horse’s airway.
+Ammonia is caustic and is not only offensive to smell, but it can also increase your horse’s risk of pneumonia or chronic obstructive pulmonary disease (COPD).
+Dust also can increase your horse’s susceptibility to chronic inflammatory airway disease.

 Bored, energetic horses that are kept in stalls may not only develop troublesome vices, they may misbehave as they find creative ways to burn off excess energy.
 Horses will act out by kicking at stall walls, snapping at by-passers, chewing or biting anything within reach.